-By default, your Documents custom post type will contain the same information as standard WordPress posts – title, content etc. There’s lots of other information you might want to have in your document library.
-For example, you might want to divide it into categories.
-You might want to store information about the publication date, file size or file type.
-You can store all this in custom fields and taxonomies.
+By default, your Documents custom post type will contain the same information as standard WordPress posts: title, content etc. But there’s lots of other information you might want to include in your WordPress document library.
+For example, you might want to divide it into categories, or store information about the publication date, file size or file type.
+You can store all this extra information in custom fields and taxonomies.

 Here are some tips to help you decide whether to store each piece of data as a custom field or taxonomy:

 - Custom fields – use these to store unique data about each item in your WordPress document library.
-For example if you’re using your document library to store internal publications then each one might have a unique document number.
+For example if you’re using your document library to store internal publications, each one might have a unique document number.
 You would store the document numbers as a custom field.